-Kathryn Wheelbarger is the Rosenblatt Visiting Fellow at The Washington Institute, where her research focuses on U.S. security and defense policy in the Middle East.
+Kathryn Wheelbarger was the Rosenblatt Visiting Fellow at The Washington Institute in 2021, where her research focused on U.S. security and defense policy in the Middle East.

 The U.S. government can counter the narrative of withdrawal by disassociating its regional commitment from the number of “boots on the ground,” building longer-term security cooperation plans, and clarifying its CAATSA sanctions policy.